Criminal Justice Reform

 Mental Healthcare Reform

-As absurd as it may sound, right now the United States prison system is actually the largest mental health system in the entire world with no trained staff to get people well.
+As absurd as it may sound, right now the United States prison system is actually the largest mental health system in the entire world with poorly trained staff to get people well and conditions like solitary confinement that make people with mental illness sicker.
 Because we as a nation have not been willing to fund mental health services, or even to view healthcare as a basic human right, we have created a lack of mental health facilities in our communities.

-The results speak for themselves: we are less safe and more likely to be victims of violence.
-Behind nearly every mass shooting in this country is someone who lacked access to mental health services.
-People in the throes of a mental health crisis endanger the public, so they are put in the worst possible environment: a prison which serves as a de facto asylum.
-There are no personnel trained to truly help the incarcerated get well and rehabilitate themselves.
+The results speak for themselves: we are less safe and more likely to lock up people with mental illness.
+Because prisons and jails are not therapeutic environments, no number of trained personnel can truly help incarcerated people with mental illness get well.
 There is only more infliction of pain and suffering on human life, which perpetuates unfavorable behavior.
 It’s no coincidence that six of the 10 states with the least access to mental health care also have six of the highest rates of incarceration.

 Of every cog in the criminal justice machine, perhaps no single official wields as much unchecked power as the prosecutor.
-Operating with little to no oversight, prosecutors are able to rig the system seemingly at will, forcing people to admit to crimes they didn’t commit, cherry-picking the charges to best suit their needs, and holding immense leverage when it comes to defining plea agreements.
-Their methods back up our probation and parole systems because and play a key part in driving mass incarceration and jail growth.
+Operating with little to no oversight with the exception of elections every 4 to 6 years, prosecutors have virtually unchecked power to coerce people to admit to crimes they didn’t commit, cherry-picking the charges that result in harsher prison sentences, and holding immense leverage when it comes to defining plea agreements.
+Their outsized role plays a key part in driving mass incarceration.

 Prison populations have risen dramatically over the last 40 years, jumping nearly 700 percent between 1972 and 2012.
 Helping to drive this growth is the rampant extension of prison sentences.
-Through mandatory minimum sentences, automatic sentence enhancements, habitual offender statutes like “three strikes” laws, truth-in-sentencing laws, and the abolition of parole, people are facing more and more jail time.
-Decades of these policies are now under the microscope and are being readjusted, but the fight isn’t over.
-Prison Condition Reform
+Through mandatory minimum sentences, automatic sentence enhancements, habitual offender statutes like “three strikes” laws, so called “truth-in-sentencing” laws, and the abolition of parole, people are facing more and more prison time than they did 40 years ago.
+Decades of these policies are now under the microscope and are being readjusted, but the fight has only begun.

-For a system that claims to be geared toward rehabilitation, it is shockingly common how often we allow prisoners to live in inhumane conditions.
-Today’s prisons and jails are run by corrupt officials who abuse both their power and their prisoners through beatings and psychological torture, and the conditions are beyond deplorable.
-People with a legitimate medical need are denied the treatment they require, and a blind eye is turned toward violence between inmates.
+For a system that claims to be geared toward rehabilitation—note how many of our prisons are called “correctional institutions”—it is shockingly common how often we allow people in jails and prisons to live in inhumane conditions.
+Many of our prisons and jails are old and unkept, leading to dangerous and unsanitary conditions.
+Many are understaffed, leaving incarcerated people at risk of violence and neglect.
+Some are run by corrupt officials who abuse both their power and the people in their care subject to beatings and psychological torture, in conditions are beyond deplorable.
+People with a legitimate medical needs are denied the treatment they require because many for-profit medical providers value profit over care.

 Probation and Parole Reform

-Probation and parole were built with the best of intentions – giving people a way to pay their debt to society without taking up space in prison.
+Probation and parole were built with the best of intentions – giving people a way to pay their debt to society without taking away their freedom.
 But rather than giving people a way to turn their life around, these systems have created a labyrinth of trap doors and dead ends.
 Show up a few minutes late for an appointment, unwittingly cross city lines to run an errand, and you’re right back behind bars.

 Of the 6 million people currently working their way through the U.S. Criminal Justice System, nearly 4 million are on parole or probation.
 This is a massive chunk of the population who have received relatively little attention.
 Probation and parole are as broken as the rest of the system, leading people down a path to reincarceration and making our communities less safe.